tsobti/HacktoberFest2020/README.md

 Link to the site: https://rakshit234.github.io/HacktoberFest2020/

-Here's what you can try:
+Add Your Contribution's to this repository by doing following operations:
 - I have added the image of t-shirt in the repo, you can add it anywhere it looks good.
-- Also you can also make this webpage mobile browser compatible too.
+- Also you can use media query to make this webpage mobile browser compatible and tablet compatible.
 - Add image in title bar of hacktoberfest logo.
+- Add Transition through CSS to make it look great.
+- Add Animation for smooth experience.
+- Add Hover Effects on buttons and links in the website.